argoproj-archive/docs/content/cli_reference.md

 ## <a name="UninstallCmdOptions"></a>Uninstall

-Uninstalls a cluster and cleans up all cluster-related resources in your cloud provider based on the options you provide.
+Uninstalls a Kubernetes cluster and cleans up all cluster-related resources in your cloud provider based on the options you provide.

 NOTE: You may need to manually delete the S3 bucket as it is shared by all clusters in your cloud provider account.

-This is the basic command for uninstalling Argo:

 ```